industrial-edge/anomaly-detection-getting-started/docs/Installation.md

 <p align="center"><kbd><img src="graphics/06SelectNormalizationBlocks.PNG" /></kbd></p>

-- Before we feed the transformed data into our model creationthe values should be normalized.
+- Before we feed the transformed data into our model creation the values should be normalized.
 - Select all normalization blocks by clicking on 'Normalization' (red marked)
 - By clicking on 'Derive from time series data...' (green marked) the scaling and translation factor for each signal is automatically calculated